MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-powershell-v4.md

 **`Inline`** - **Inline Script**<br>
 `string`.
 Optional.
 Use when `ScriptType = InlineScript`.
 Default value: `# You can write your azure powershell scripts inline here. \n# You can also pass predefined and custom variables to this script using arguments`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Enter the script to execute.
+Enters the script to execute.
 <!-- :::editable-content-end::: -->
 <br>